opendnssec/SoftHSMv2/README.md

 ## Installation

+### Configure

-  1. Configure the installation/compilation scripts.
+Configure the installation/compilation scripts:

 	./configure

 Options:

 	--disable-non-paged-memory
 	                        Disable non-paged memory for secure storage
 	                        (default enabled)
 	--with-crypto-backend   Select crypto backend (openssl|botan)
 	--with-openssl=PATH     Specify prefix of path of OpenSSL --with-botan=PATH       Specify prefix of path of Botan --with-loglevel=INT     The log level.
 0=No log 1=Error 2=Warning 3=Info
 	                        4=Debug (default INT=3)
 	--with-migrate          Build the migration tool.
 Used when migrating a SoftHSM v1 token database.
 Requires SQLite3.
 	--with-sqlite3=PATH     Specify prefix of path of SQLite3

 For more options:

 	./configure --help

+### Compile

-  2. Compile the source code.
+Compile the source code using the following command:

 	make

+### Install Library

-  3. Install the library.
+Install the library using the follow command:

 	sudo make install

-  4. Location of the configuration file.
+### Configure

-    The default location of the config file is /etc/softhsm2.conf This location can be change by setting the environment variable.
+The default location of the config file is /etc/softhsm2.conf.
+This location can be change by setting the environment variable.

 	export SOFTHSM2_CONF=/home/user/config.file

 Details on the configuration can be found in "man softhsm2.conf".

-  5. Initialize your tokens.
+### Initialize Tokens

 Use either softhsm-util or the PKCS#11 interface.
 The SO PIN can e.g. be used to re-initialize the token and the user PIN is handed out to the application so it can interact with the token.

       softhsm-util --init-token --slot 0 --label "My token 1"

 Type in SO PIN and user PIN.
 Once a token has been initialized, more slots will be added automatically with a new uninitialized token.

+### Link

-  6. Link to this library and use the PKCS#11 interface.
+Link to this library and use the PKCS#11 interface.

 ## Backup